Each year, thousands of live animals are shot, stabbed, mutilated, and killed in cruel military training exercises.

 Unlike mutilating and killing animals, training on simulators allows medics and soldiers to practice on accurate anatomy and repeat vital procedures until all trainees are confident and proficient.
 Studies show that medical care providers who learn trauma treatment using simulators are better prepared to treat injured patients than those who are trained using animals.
 Even a leading U.S. Army surgeon admitted in an e-mail to colleagues that "there still is no evidence that [training on animals] saves lives."

 The Army's own Rascon School of Combat Medicine at Fort Campbell does not use animals in its training program and has even publicly stated that "[t]raining on [simulators] is more realistic to providing care for a person than training on animals."
 The Air Force's Center for the Sustainment of Trauma and Readiness Skills and the Navy Trauma Training Center also do not use animals to train soldiers.

 Department of Defense regulations actually require that alternatives to animals be used when available, but this policy is not being enforced.

 In 2013, the U.S. Army enacted a new policy banning non-medical and certain medical personnel from using animals in medical training exercises and instead requiring them to use non-animal methods such as "commercial training manikins, moulaged actors, cadavers, or virtual simulators."

-Please join military veterans Oliver Stone, Bob Barker, and Gideon Raff to help improve military training and protect animals by using the form below to send polite e-mails to U.S. Department of Defense and Department of Homeland Security officials urging them to take immediate action to replace the use of animals in military trauma training for ALL personnel with superior non-animal training methods.
+Please join military veterans Oliver Stone, Bob Barker, and Gideon Raff to help improve military training and protect animals.
+Send polite e-mails to your congressional representatives and urge them support legislative effor ts to ensure that servicemembers learn lifesaving medical skills by replacing the use of aniamls in military training drills with more effective, ethical and economical human patient stimulation technology.

 Dear [Decision Maker],